Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 YearMedian Household Income

-Note that if you were only a part-time resident of D.C., (meaning you didn't live there the entire calendar year), you still have to file a D.C. tax return so long as you lived there for at least 183 days.
-However, income you made when you weren’t living in the capital doesn’t count toward district taxes.
+Also note that if you were only a resident of D.C. part-time (that is, not the entire calendar year), you still have to file a D.C. tax return as long as you lived there for at least 183 days.
+However, income you made when you weren’t living there doesn’t count toward district taxes.

 If you are planning to purchase or refinance a home in the District, have a look at our Washington, D.C. mortgage guide.
 It breaks down important information about getting a mortgage in D.C.